Louise Harnby | Crime Fiction and Thriller Editor

 In a nutshell, good to go is unlikely to be where you’re at if you hire an editorial professional for just one pass.
 Good enough will have to suffice.

-As long as you understand what's achievable, that's fine with me!
+As long as you understand what's achievable, that's fine with me.

 Guidance on making the tough decisions

-• Writers’ workshops and groups afford the self-publisher a safe and supportive space within which to work and learn from fellow writers and instructors.
+These afford the self-publisher a safe and supportive space within which to work and learn from fellow writers and instructors.
 Groups like these are not just useful in terms of developing skills related to either the macro elements of writing (book-level issues) or the micro elements (sentence- and word-level problems); you’ll also be able to connect with others who are taking the same path as you, and join them in seeking advice on how to structure the journey of writing, drafting, putting aside, rereading and redrafting.

-• Online self-publishing forums and blogs offer a wealth of guidance on commissioning third-party assistance – the whats, hows and whys.
-See my Guidelines for New Authors for links to some of these.
+These offer a wealth of guidance on commissioning third-party assistance – the whats, hows and whys.

-• You might invest in a critique or manuscript evaluation before you commission any third-party editing.
+You might invest in a critique or manuscript evaluation before you commission any third-party editing.
 This is a niche service provided by specialist editors and writing coaches.
 A critique can help you to understand where your strengths and weaknesses lie so that you can make an informed decision about how best to invest the rest of your book budget.

-• Once you’ve decided which services you want to commission, get quotations from several editors or proofreaders .
+Once you’ve decided which services you want to commission, get quotations from several editors or proofreaders .
 Find the professional who’s a good fit for you, even if it means waiting for them.
 It may be that your preferred person is booked up for a few months.
 It can feel frustrating to have to wait, but bear this in mind – if they’re in demand, perhaps they’re worth your patience.

-• Consider saving up so that you can mimic the mainstream publishing industry and commission multiple rounds of editing.
-Think of it as an investment rather than a cost ... and of all those raving fans!
+Consider saving up so that you can mimic the mainstream publishing industry and commission multiple rounds of editing.
+Think of it as an investment rather than a cost ... and of all those raving fans.

 6 Comments